The ARB Editorial Collective

 Commission interests: science fiction, retrofuturism, and history; LGBTQIA+ history; historical fiction; imperialism(s), colonialism(s), and nationalism(s).

-Jake Casella Brookins, editor
+Jake Casella Brookins, editor and publisher

 Jake Casella Brookins (he/him) is an SF reviewer and independent scholar, and runs Positron Chicago for speculative fiction book clubs and other literary events.
 Originally from the Pennsylvania Appalachians, Casella now lives in Chicago on the unceded land of the Potawatomi and other peoples.
 Book ramblings and occasional bread experiments can be found on his blog.
 Find him on twitter as @jakecasella.